 Report on Afghanistan’s humanitarian crisis covering from 2015 to Present: facts and figures

 The humanitarian impact of the Afghan crisis remain somewhat the same due to the long war and seasonal disasters: While disasters are less common, conflicts however between government and other forces are more common.
-Moreover, about 50,000 Afghan refugees have left neighbouring countries creating an impact on the humanitarian need in Afghanistan this year.
+Moreover, about 50,000 Afghan refugees have left neighboring countries creating an impact on the humanitarian need in Afghanistan this year.

 Online Data Gathered from organisations working in the field